 - It helps to protect switchgear, transformers, and other connecting devices.

-- This types of insulator have strong mechanical strength.
+- This type of insulator has strong mechanical strength.

 6. Stay Insulator

-Stay insulator known as the Egg Insulator because it looks like the oval or rectangular shape.
+The stay insulator known as the Egg Insulator because it looks like an oval or rectangular shape.

 Specification of Stay Insulator: